 The Moderna COVID-19 Vaccine is an unapproved vaccine that may prevent COVID-19.
 There is no FDA-approved vaccine to prevent COVID-19.

-The FDA has authorized the emergency use of Moderna COVID-19 Vaccine to prevent COVID-19 in individuals 18 years of age and older under an Emergency Use Authorization (EUA).
+The FDA has authorized the emergency use of the Moderna COVID-19 Vaccine to prevent COVID-19 in individuals 18 years of age and older under an Emergency Use Authorization (EUA).

 For more information on EUA, see the “What is an Emergency Use Authorization (EUA)?” section at the end of this Fact Sheet.